kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## [1] TRUE
 ```

-Lists can also contain vectors, and other lists.
+Lists can also contain vectors and other lists.

 ```r